(Originally published in Data Center Knowledge)

 Bringing Your Data to the Cloud

 An ideal enterprise solution would not copy all the files from the local server and place them in a separate information repository in the cloud as many consumer-centric file sync and share solutions do.
 Instead, it would simply open up the company’s existing file storage systems, making files and home directories available in the cloud just as they are on the local server.
-For example, as a tool specifically designed for the enterprise, EMC Syncplicity will be making information from Isilon and many other storage systems accessible automatically via the cloud.
+For example, as a tool specifically designed for the enterprise, EMC Syncplicity by Axway will be making information from Isilon and many other storage systems accessible automatically via the cloud.

 This approach solves a common problem: with so many apps for file sharing, collaboration and productivity, users must often switch between different user interfaces and try to remember where exactly a file is located.
 This can be a problem if you are just using one file system, and it increases by an order of magnitude with each additional system you use.